warshophysical/pandas-challenge/README.md

 #Conclusion

-# Relation between Piece and Price by Male
+# Relation between Piece and Age by Male

 The number of sales of product in male decreases irregularly.